Vallum/new_vision/draft.md

 GPT-2, GPT-3, ChatGPT

-c.f. ) Conventional vision CNN modes' parameters are from 20M (Resnet-50) to 200M (Swin-L)
+c.f. ) Conventional vision CNN or VIT(vision transformer) models' parameters are from 20M (Resnet-50) to 200M (Swin-L)

 Think, In mice's brain, how much of the proportion was taken by vision processing units?